Tonejs/Tone.js/README.md

 # Effects

-In the above examples, the sources were always connected directly to the [Destination](https://tonejs.github.io/docs/Destination), but the output of the synth could also be routed through one (or more) effects before going to the speakers.
+In the above examples, the sources were always connected directly to the `Destination`, but the output of the synth could also be routed through one (or more) effects before going to the speakers.

 ```javascript
 const player = new Tone.Player({